barryclark/jekyll-now/_posts/2018-06-27-illustrated-transformer.md

 <div class="img-div-any-width" markdown="0">
   <img src="/images/t/encoder_with_tensors_2.png" />
   <br />
-  The word at each position passes through a self-encoding process.
+  The word at each position passes through a self-attention process.
 Then, they each pass through a feed-forward neural network -- the exact same network with each vector flowing through it separately.
 </div>

 ## Self-Attention at a High Level